macmule/ADPassMon/README.md

+UPDATE: ADPassmon is no longer maintained, please use [NoMAD](https://www.nomad.menu).

 # Quick Summary and Features

 ADPassMon is a small menu bar application that shows the number of days remaining until your Active Directory password expires.
 ADPassMon features: